-Bringing an Equity Lens to Data Reviews: Part 1
+Bringing a Sharper Lens to Data Reviews: Part 1

 Data reviews are an important part of the instructional planning process.
 They offer educators an opportunity to not only reflect but also put values into practice.

-Young people bring many different identities and experiences to the classroom.
-Teachers must then build on those experiences as strengths while providing the right mix of grade-level instruction and scaffolds.
+Every student deserves teaching that prepares them for their next step and beyond, no matter who they are, where they come from, or how much money their family has.
+That means teachers must build on their experiences as strengths while providing the right mix of grade-level instruction and scaffolds.
 Robust data can indicate the extent to which that is happening and illuminate opportunities for continued focus.

 Instructional planning is incredibly complex in a typical year.
 The global pandemic made the most recent school years even harder.
 Now, educators are piecing together incomplete data to figure out how to accelerate learning like never before.
 So, how can we make sure equity stays top of mind?